 Judges Garland and Tatel, in particular, probed, cajoled, and challenged the attorneys to clarify their arguments.
 The judges pressed the attorneys on issues concerning economic feasibility, health risks, and the legal standard for substantial evidence.
 There were plenty of references to prior litigation on OSHA health standards.
 They mentioned significant previous court decision on OSHA standards, such as for asbestos, lead and formaldehyde.
 I felt a bit like an outsider, listening to the attorneys speak about those rulings.
 They described them as if they were old friends who remain relevant today.
 And like relationships with old friends, we don’t always agree about what she said or remember events in the same way.

 There were times during the oral arguments that the presenting attorney rose to a judge’s challenge for a cogent response.
-But I cringe a few times when I heard nervous laughter from an industry attorney who knew he was stumped by the judge’s question.
+But I cringed a few times when I heard nervous laughter from an industry attorney who knew he was stumped by the judge’s question.

 Below are just some of my favorite quotes and exchanges.
 The text doesn’t capture the animation I heard in the audio from the courtroom or the commitment of the attorneys to their arguments.
 I’ve included a time stamp at each quote so you can listen for yourself.
 (I had difficulty distinguishing Judge Garland’s from Judge Tatel’s voice.
 If I incorrectly attribute the quotes, please leave a comment and I’ll correct it.)